 Always let your doctor or nurse know about any illnesses you have before your surgery, such as a cold, the flu, a fever, or a herpes breakout.

 You may not be able to have dental work for 3 months after certain surgeries (such as joint replacement or heart valve surgery).
 So be sure to schedule your dental work before your surgery.

 Before your surgery, you will need to have a history and physical exam done.

 Some hospitals will also have you visit with a nurse at the hospital before surgery.

-Two weeks before surgery you may need to stop taking medicines that make it harder for your blood to clot.
-These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other drugs.
+Two weeks before surgery, you may need to stop taking medicines that make it harder for your blood to clot.
+This includes aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other drugs.

 Ask your doctor which medicines you should still take on the day of your surgery.

-If you have diabetes, heart disease, or other medical problems, your surgeon will have you see the doctor who treats your for these problems.
+If you have diabetes, heart disease, or any other medical problems, your surgeon will have you see the doctors who treat you for these problems.
 Your risk of problems after surgery will be lower if you have diabetes and other medical conditions under control before surgery.